ulbqb/relayer/docs/lbmsim-lbmsim-demo.md

 While the relayer is under active development, it is meant primarily as a learning tool to better understand the Inter-Blockchain Communication (IBC) protocol.
-In that vein, the following lbmsim-lbmsim lbmsim-lbmsimnstrates the core functionality which will remain even after the changes:
+In that vein, the following lbmsim-lbmsim demonstrates the core functionality which will remain even after the changes:

 ```bash